shaurya0406/avsdcmp_7nm/README.md

 - In SpiceV1, all the FETs are sized with 14 fins.
 - In the PreAmp stage, the output signal is distorted and never settles while the clock is high.
 - In the Regenerative phase, the final comparator output is latched to correct logic i.e. low when `Vin_n` < `Vin_p` and vice versa but never reaches -0.7V or +0.7V, although the noise margin for FinFET based inverter is approximately 0.2V, so it can work, but we will try to improve this.

+**Techniques:**
+1. Downsize transistors
+2. Strengthen the clock signal by adding a buffer or pre-driver stage
+3. Reassess the capacitances in the circuit, particularly at the output nodes.
+4. Reducing the clock speed

 </details>

 <!-- ### V2